Fenrir329/FFX-Randomizer/README.md

 ---------------------------------------------------------------

-To use, open generator.html in your browser.
-(You might need to enable javascript)
+To use, open generator.html, which should open the generator in your browser.
+(You might need to enable javascript in your browser!)

-The generator will output a savefile named ffx_001, which you will need to rename into ffx_Y with Y being a 3-digit number between 001 and 099.
+The generator will output a savefile named ffx_001.
+The 001 relates to the saveslot and can be repaced with 001 to 099.
+Make sure not to overwrite existing savefiles!
+In case the generator won´t put out a savefile, unzip the folder and try again.

 This savefile needs to be moved into the following directory:

-Documents/SQUARE ENIX/FINAL FANTASY X&X-2 HD Remaster/FINAL FANTASY X/ffx_Y
+Documents/SQUARE ENIX/FINAL FANTASY X&X-2 HD Remaster/FINAL FANTASY X/

-Be careful not to accidently overwrite your already existing savefiles!!!

 --------------------------------------------------------------